 Your parents may call you brave and stalwart, but until you face down your own fears and see the hero within, you will simply think “they’re being nice.”

 A teacher might say that you’re intelligent, creative, but until you review the work of your hands and see the product for what it is – intelligent, creative – you will say, “They’re just trying to be encouraging.
 They don’t believe it.”

 Because this book I’m working on is the sequel in a two-part series, I reread the first book to refresh my memory on the characters and working of the plot.
 It has been perhaps two years since I published the first book, so I was pleasantly surprised by how much I had forgotten.
 It took me three days to read it.

 Maybe that’s a small book.
 Or maybe I simply couldn’t put it down.

 Arrogant?
 I think not.
 There’s nothing wrong with getting excited about your own work.
 If you don’t, no one else will.
 There’s a difference between bragging excessively and wanting to share something you are passionate about.

 Forgetting and rereading the first book cemented in my mind that, yes, I had created something spectacular.
 You see, after publication, I revert to this overwhelming phobia that my work wasn’t polished up to par, or that I didn’t describe the world well.
 Sometimes I fret that the characters aren’t true to themselves, or that readers will discover all my plot holes.
-I become paranoid.
-My work isn’t good.
-My writing is terrible.
+I became paranoid.
+My work wasn’t good.
+My writing was terrible.
 Now everyone will see it.